prithi2004/Projects-Javascript/Rockgame-Project/README.md

 A classic Rock-Paper-Scissors game built with HTML, CSS, and JavaScript.
 Challenge the computer in this fun and interactive game!

 ---
-ional: You can host this using GitHub Pages or any static hosting site)*

 ---
 ## 🚀 Features